Higgs bundles and flat connections over compact Sasakian manifolds, II: quasi-regular bundles: Introduction

 Unlike the usual Hermitian metrics on holomorphic vector bundles, the existence of basic Hermitian metrics on basic vector bundles does not hold in general.
 This aspect causes several difficulties.
-By a standard argument, our assumption of quasi-regularity of basic vector bundles over quasi-regular compact Sasakian manifolds has an advantage regarding the existence of basic Hermitian metrics (see Lemma \ref{lemSinv}).
-This advantage ensures that on quasi-regular compact Sasakian manifolds, under the assumption of quasi-regularity, we obtain a correspondence between the non-semi-simple flat bundles and the non-polystable basic Higgs bundles (see Theorem \ref{EQQUA} for a precise statement); we note that this is an analogue of \cite[Lemma 3.5]{Si2}.
+By a standard argument, our assumption of quasi-regularity of basic vector bundles over quasi-regular compact Sasakian manifolds has an advantage regarding the question of the existence of basic Hermitian metrics, in fact, the quasi-regularity of basic vector bundles ensures that a basic Hermitian metric exists (see Lemma \ref{lemSinv}).
+This advantage ensues that on quasi-regular compact Sasakian manifolds, under the assumption of quasi-regularity, we obtain a correspondence between the not-necessarily semi-simple flat bundles and a certain class of not-necessarily polystable basic Higgs bundles (see Theorem \ref{EQQUA} for a precise statement); we note that this is an analogue of \cite[Lemma 3.5]{Si2}.

 Numerically flat bundles were introduced by Demailly, Peternell and Schneider in \cite{DPS}.
-Under the assumption of quasi-regularity, we also obtain an analogue of the characterization of numerically flat bundles given in \cite{DPS} (see Theorem \ref{nflatst} and Corollary \ref{flatnflat}).
+Under the assumption of quasi-regularity, we also obtain an analogue of the characterization of the numerically flat bundles given in \cite{DPS} (see Theorem \ref{nflatst} and Corollary \ref{flatnflat}).